 Eligible projects must:

 What we fund

-Allowable expenses for projects include the following:
+Allowable expenses for humanities projects and programs include the following:

 We cannot fund

 * The Council may fund projects that include theatrical productions, when the project and production aim to improve our understanding of the humanities, including our understanding of drama as art or literature.
 The Council will not fund theatrical productions aimed primarily to entertain.
 The Council will usually fund only a portion of a project containing a theatrical production, and will usually require the proposers to secure additional support for the project.

 **Humanities Council policy prohibits funding regular staff salaries.
 Further, regular staff salaries may only be included in the project budget as in-kind match; such salaries may not be used to meet the Council’s 25% cash match requirement for major grants.
 The Council defines “regular staff” as anyone who will be paid regardless of whether the grant is awarded.
 This includes part-time and temporary staff, graduate assistants, and AmeriCorps and Vistas.
 The grant award can pay contractors hired specifically for the grant project, or others employed temporarily for that purpose.
 In all cases, it is the applicant’s responsibility to adequately explain the salary expense line in the budget narrative.

 (for Major, Mini, Media, Publications, and Teacher Institute grants)

 For Fellowship or Travel Assistance Program grants, refer to the specific application for instructions.
 Also, see additional guidelines below.

 The Humanities Council recommends drafting the application in WORD, or other word processing system, prior to entering information into the online application.